melanieguzman95/Bay_Wheels_EDA/README.md

-## 📊 Project Title: Bay Wheels Analysis
+# Bay Wheels Bike-Share Data Analysis

-### 🚀 Project Overview
 This project examines Bay Wheels bike-share data to understand usage patterns, identify popular stations, and analyze user behavior across casual riders and members.
 It includes:

-- **Data Preprocessing**: Cleaning, integrating, and transforming monthly trip data.
+- **Data Preprocessing**: All preprocessing was conducted in Python, including cleaning, integrating, and transforming monthly trip data.
 - **Data Analysis**: Evaluating seasonal trends, station popularity, ride duration, and user preferences.
-- **Visualization**: Interactive dashboards created in Tableau.
+- **Visualization**: Interactive dashboards were created in Tableau to effectively present the findings.
-- **Presentation**: Summarizing results and key insights in PowerPoint.
+- **Presentation**: Results and key insights are summarized in a PDF presentation, which can be found in the `presentation` folder.
+- **Data Source**: The data used for this analysis can be downloaded from the Bay Wheels website: [Bay Wheels Data](https://s3.amazonaws.com/baywheels-data/index.html).

 ---

 ### 🛠️ Tools & Technologies Used
 - **Python**: `pandas`, `numpy`, `matplotlib`, `seaborn`
 - **SQL**: Data integration via `psycopg2`
-- **Jupyter Notebook**: For analysis and visualizations
-- **Tableau**: Interactive visualizations and dashboards
+- **Tableau**: Interactive visualizations and Analysis
 - **PowerPoint**: For presenting findings

 ---